 - Maintaining client relationships

 The reasons this is hands down, one of the best side hustles is because Facebook has a massive reach that small business owners are just starting to tap into.
-Big companies have been doing this for a while, but many small business owners lack the resources and time to run an effective ad strategy.
+Big companies have been doing this for a while, but many small business owners lack the resources and time it takes to run an effective ad strategy.

 When you learn how to run Facebook ads for local business owners, you’re helping them strategize and grow their business.